guardian/archivehunter/README.md

 / #
 ```

-*In this example, the address is `172.17.0.1`*.

-- Edit the file `utils/revproxy/server.conf` and update the `proxy_pass` line to point to this IP address.
+- Edit the file `utils/revproxy/server.conf` and update the `proxy_pass` line to point to either `docker.for.mac.localhost` or this IP address.
 - Then, set up both `server_name` parameters to the "local" domain you're using for testing.
    - This hostname must ultimately resolve to `localhost`.
 - Finally, add the certificates for the domain name you specified (.crt and .key) to the `utils/revproxy/certs` directory,